{ Mario Zechner }

 The PCB is a trivial 2 layer board.
 A micro SD card socket holds the card.
 Each of the pins is exposed to its corresponding big pad at the bottom of the PCB.
 Four M2 screw holes let me screw on the 3D printed cover.

-To decide on the size, I drew a bunch of rectangles onto milimeter grid paper and picked the one that looked right.
+To decide on the size, I drew a bunch of rectangles on millimeter grid paper and picked the one that looked right.
 Grid paper is your best friend when getting a feel for sizes!

 I designed the cover in Fusion 360.
 I exported the PCB design from EasyEDA as a STEP file and imported it.
 I created a sketch at the top of the PCB, projected the PCB outline onto it, and extruded it to a depth that looked good.
 Finally, I added a cutout for the SD card socket, screw holes, and an indented area for the label.
 That took 5 minutes.

-I send off the PCB design to JLCPCB and ordered a batch of 100 PCBs, along with 100 SD card sockets from LCSC.
+I sent off the PCB design to JLCPCB and ordered a batch of 100 PCBs, along with 100 SD card sockets from LCSC.
 I also printed 30 covers on my 3D printer.

 I then proceeded to hand solder 100 SD card sockets onto 100 PCBs, cursing myself that I didn't order a stencil and didn't use JLCPCB's assembly service.
 It took 2 nights.
 I used a toothpick to apply the solder paste to the pads.